silvertech/KenticoURLRedirectionModule/README.md

  4. Click **Save**

+**Multiple Sites and Single Culture**

+If your site is a single culture but multiple domains, then the above steps for "Single Site and Single Culture" must be done on **each** of your Kentico sites in your CMS.

 **Single Site and Multiple Cultures - Domain Aliases**

-If your site is a single site but uses different domain aliases for each culture then you must specify which language each domain is.
+If your site is a single site but uses different domain aliases for each culture then you must specify which language each domain:

  1. Follow the steps for "Single Site and Single Culture" and set the main domain's culture to your primary culture
  2. Click on **Domain aliases** in the left hand tabs
  3. For each domain aliases, select the appropriate culture.
 In this example, **de.** is German and **fr.** is French
 ![Multiple Cultures Domain Aliases](https://github.com/silvertech/KenticoURLRedirectionModule/blob/master/Readme%20Assets/singlesite-domainaliases.png?raw=true)

+**Multiple Sites and Multiple Cultures - Domain Aliases**

+If you have multiple sites and unique domain aliases for the different culture on each site, then the above for "Single Site and Multiple Cultures - Domain Aliases" must be done on **each** of yoru Kentico sites in your CMS.

+**Single Site and Multiple Cultures - Language Aliases**

+If you have a single site that has multiple cultures but use language aliases as opposed to unique domain aliases, then no additional setup is needed.
+The main site domain will be used in conjunction with the configured language aliases to determine if a redirect applies to the site/culture.

+**Multiple Sites and Multiple Cultures - Language Aliases**

+Same as "Single Site and Multiple Cultures - Language Aliases"

+**Multiple Cultures - Language Aliases AND Domain Aliases**

+This module is not supported for sites utilizing a mixture of both language URL aliases and language sub-domains.

 ## Module Overview
 The Kentico URL Redirection module contains one class, **Redirection Table**, that is not customizable.
 The class' fields are as follows: